Equity Financing for Your Business

 You can ask your friends, family and colleagues to contribute funds to your business in exchange for a share of equity.
 Since each individual will likely contribute a small amount, you may need to recruit multiple investors to reach your funding goals.

-Individual investors may not have experience in your field, or the relevant business skills to help provide support along the way.
-And, depending on the amount of equity granted, some investors may consider themselves partners in the business, and expect a say — or even equal vote — in business decisions.
+Individual investors may not have experience in your field or the relevant business skills to help provide support along the way.
+And, depending on the amount of equity they contribute, some investors might consider themselves partial owners of the business and expect a say — or even equal vote — in business decisions.

 Carefully consider — and discuss — exactly what an equity stake would look like before taking on investors.
 And keep in mind that you could risk straining close relationships if your business doesn’t succeed, especially if they invested a significant amount.